ASanchez-Tojar/meta-analysis_of_variance/README.md

 This repository contains the R scripts and data used in the following study:

+---

-Alfredo Sánchez-Tójar, Nicholas P. Moran, Rose E. O'Dea, Klaus Reinhold, Shinichi Nakagawa. *In press*. **Illustrating the importance of meta-analysing variances alongside means in ecology and evolution**.
-Journal of Evolutionary Biology. (preprint: https://doi.org/10.32942/osf.io/yhfvk)
+Alfredo Sánchez-Tójar, Nicholas P. Moran, Rose E. O'Dea, Klaus Reinhold, Shinichi Nakagawa.
+2020.
+Illustrating the importance of meta-analysing variances alongside means in ecology and evolution.
+Journal of Evolutionary Biology, 33(9):1216-1223.
+[DOI: 10.1111/jeb.13661](https://doi.org/10.1111/jeb.13661)

+---

 The **electronic supplementary material** is available online at: http://asanchez-tojar.github.io/meta-analysis_of_variance/SupplementaryMaterial